dmi3y/css3piecharts/README.md

 **INTRO**

-Yes, there is much efficient ways to display charts, like SVG/VML, or even canvas, but why not have fun and make something with the just html elements?
+Yes, there is much efficient ways to display pie charts, like SVG/VML and canvas, but why not have fun and make something with the just html elements?

 **REFERENCES**
 http://www.kylejlarson.com/blog/2011/how-to-create-pie-charts-with-css3/
 https://developers.google.com/chart/